EdiOne07/RogueLiteMobileGame/README.md

 # RogueLiteMobileGame
 This is my Bachelor project.
-The project itself is a mobile game that follows the Rogue Lite genre while also adding ideas of my own.
+The project itself is a PC game that follows the Rogue Lite genre while also adding ideas of my own.

+# How to Run the Program
+# 1. Run the build executable